JMcFcode/whatsapp_chats/README.md

 Configuration file `chat_config.py` contains settings such as filename etc.

-Specify full path or navigate to working directory where the file is located.
+Specify relative path to file.
 WhatsApp file must be downloaded without images/docs in a .txt format.

 ### Currently Supports: